 In 2007, I took a gamble and stepped out of the working world for a year to explore Latin America, learn Spanish and volunteer.
-This was an incredibly humbling experience where I lived with local families and faced poverty in a way that I had never personally experienced in SA.
-Lacking access to running water, flushing toilets and limited access to basic services or food left me more aware of what I didn’t know about how communities lived in SA and the struggles that South Africans faced daily.
-Struggles that I felt were unacceptable and within humanity’s reach to rectify.
-It seemed unjustifiable that anyone didn’t have access to basic services and decent standards of living.
-I spent 5 weeks in Cuba which was awe inspiring – although poor based on western standards, communities thrived.
-There were exceptionally high standards of education and good basic living standards.
-There was a rich sense of compassion, kindness and community and it really offered an insight in terms of how despite limited material wealth, exceptional wealth could exist.
-It was an insight into how there are “other ways” of doing things, and that other ways might require us to measure success differently.
+This was an incredibly humbling experience where I lived with local families and faced poverty in a way that I had never personally experienced in South Africa.
+Lacking access to drinking water, flushing toilets, and having limited access to basic services and food, left me more aware of what I did not know about how communities lived at home, and I became conscious that I did not understand the struggles that many South Africans faced daily.
+It seemed unacceptable and within humanity’s reach to rectify.
+I spent five weeks in Cuba which was awe-inspiring.
+Although poor by Western standards, communities thrived.
+There were good standards of education and good basic living standards.
+There was a rich sense of compassion, kindness, and community, and it offered an insight in terms of how, despite limited material wealth, exceptional wealth could nevertheless exist.
+It was an eye-opener to me that there were ‘other ways’ of doing things, and that those other ways might require us to measure success differently.

-Before returning to SA I spent 2 years in the UK working for non-profit organisations.
-I volunteered with an incredible women advocacy group which was founded by inspiring female refugees from Africa and worked full time with the UK National literacy Trust and a regional volunteer sector development agency.
-I returned from the UK wanting to use what I learned in Latin America, and the UK to make a positive impact in SA.
+Before returning to South Africa, I spent 2 years in the UK working for non-profit organisations.
+I volunteered with an incredible women’s advocacy group which was founded by inspiring female refugees from across Africa while working full time with the UK National literacy Trust and the Wandsworth Volunteer Sector Development Agency.
+I returned from the UK wanting to use what I had learned in Latin America, and the UK to make a positive impact in South Africa.

 What excites you the most about the work that you do?